This article is more than six years old and was last updated in March 2018.

 You may be thinking "but how does he know what's going on underneath Corsham?"
 Well, I've been down there and even without the UFOs and ultra secret projects, Site 3 is still a fascinating place.

 Not only have I explored a lot of the disused bunkers in the Corsham area, but I was also invited on an exclusive tour of Burlington itself a few years ago.
-One Saturday morning in February 2008, myself and seven friends met at the base, which is now called JSU (Joint Service Unit) Corsham.
+One Saturday morning in February 2008, myself and seven friends met at the base, which is now called JSU (Joint Support Unit) Corsham.

 Security was as tight as ever, we all had to get out of our cars and go in to a large guard house at the gate where we were asked to sign in with ID and get a visitor pass.

 We then got back in our cars and our were directed past some global command and communications buildings, it was quite exciting just to be inside the fences and seeing these secretive building up close.

 We parked up and then had to go in to another, smaller guard hut where we had to sign in again and exchange our passes we'd been given for another pass, this time to give us access to the underground areas.

 Then it got really exciting, our gang was ushered through the door of a small green building, all that was inside was two elevator doors, with just one button, 'down.'

 We stepped into the lift and the doors slid closed behind us and when they reopened, we found ourselves about 30 meters underground, looking out at a well lit, subterranean corridor.